djkartikofficial12/newdailyfl/README.md

 ## 💡 ADHD Tips

-TaskFlow includes built-in ADHD success strategies:
+DailyFlow includes built-in ADHD success strategies:

 - Start with the smallest task to build momentum
 - Use the spin wheel when feeling overwhelmed